Being the son of a legendary WWE Hall of Famer doesn’t give you any free passes with Vince McMahon — just ask former WWE superstar Curtis Axel!

 "Some generational guys start their training on the WWE payroll, but I didn’t."

 How Curtis Axel Got His Start in Wrestling

 Curtis Axel trained under the tutelage of Brad Rheingans, Harley Race, and his father, Curt.
-He made his debut on July 13th, 2007, in Harley’s World League Wrestling promotion out of Troy, Missouri.
+On July 13th, 2007, he made his debut in Harley’s World League Wrestling promotion out of Troy, Missouri.
 Making his in-ring debut in a tag match alongside Ted DiBiase Jr., he would go on a nine-month singles unbeaten streak before being handed his first loss courtesy of a wrestler by the name of Wade Chism.

 After accepting his father’s WWE Hall of Fame award on his behalf on March 31st, 2007, he would sign a developmental deal with WWE.
-Soon later, he would be sent to Florida Championship Wrestling (FCW) in 2008, WWE’s old developmental territory.
+He would soon be sent to Florida Championship Wrestling (FCW) in 2008, WWE’s old developmental territory.

 Under the awe-inspiring name "Michael McGillicutty," Hennig took part in the second season of NXT, being paired with Kofi Kingston as his pro.
 Not long later, he would join the faction "The Nexus" and move onto the main roster as Curtis Axel.

 Axel would win his only singles WWE title, the Intercontinental Championship, on Fathers Day in 2013, making him and Mr. Perfect the only father-son duo to win the IC title in WWE history.
 This would mark Axel’s highest-reached accolade as a singles competitor within the company.